Grid Trading with

 Useful, but still simplified

-This model does not include fees, funding, liquidation mechanics, slippage, or execution latency.
+This model does not include funding, liquidation mechanics, slippage, or execution latency.
 It is best used as a scenario map.
 If the boundary outcomes already look uncomfortable here, real trading conditions rarely make them gentler.